HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 Why 38.2%?

 The 38.2% level is a Fibonacci retracement level that consistently marks institutional order clusters within zones.
 It's not arbitrary.
-It reflects where large players place scaled orders, deep enough in the zone to survive the sweep, shallow enough to benefit from a strong reaction.
+It reflects where large players place scaled orders, deep enough in the zone to survive the sweep and shallow enough to benefit from a strong reaction.

 What This Means for ARIA Subscribers